sharifa-assi/interactive-story/README.md

 You see a light and it's just a dream:p

 # Chapter 15
 You run away, find another car and reach the police station.
-You survived, Congrats!
+You survived, Congrats!!